 A haven for winter sports including downhill and cross-country skiing, Ivalo is part of the homeland of the ancient Sami people.
 Nestled in a bend of the Ivalo River and with thick forests permeating throughout, Ivalo is also a great destination for hiking, mountain biking, and other warmer-weather activities as well.

 The Sami are an ancient indigenous people who have lived in the northern reaches of Lapland in Finland, and surrounding areas in Norway, Sweden, and Russia, for at least 10,000 years.
 A semi-nomadic people, the Sami existence is marked by an intimate relationship with nature.
+In particular, they have a long standing symbolic relationship with reindeer.
+For centuries, these reindeer herders have cared for the animal and used it as a source of food, clothing, and transportation.
+Norway and Sweden exclusively permit the Sami people to practice reindeer husbandry based on their lineage, while Finland does allow other ethnic Finns to raise the animal.

 Amid a quickly-modernizing world, the Sami way of life holds strong.
-Experienced reindeer and sheep herders, fur trappers, and fishermen, the Sami offer an interesting anthropological look into humanity’s past in this part of the world.
+Experienced sheep herders, fur trappers, and fishermen, the Sami offer an interesting anthropological look into humanity’s past in this part of the world.

 The Sami are known for the joik—pronounced “yoeek”—a singing style characterized by gentle a capella melodies dedicated to a person, place, or animal.
 In some cases a joik will have no words, just an inspired melody.
 In recent years, musical ensembles are beginning to bring joik to the world through the modern musical art forms, such as in the case of the Norwegian band Adjágas.